- BEng, Aerospace Systems Engineering, Southampton University.

-Baker wrote an article for The Sun criticising the government’s plans to ban gas boilers within 14 years as part of a strategy to reach net zero carbon emissions by 2050, which would also involve installing 600,000 heat pumps by 2028.
+Baker wrote an article for The Sun criticising the government’s plans to ban gas boilers within 14 years as part of its 2050 net zero emissions strategy, which would also involve installing 600,000 heat pumps by 2028.
 Baker disputed the effectiveness of heat pump installation, writing: “If you live in an older property, you might well have to spend many thousands more on fitting enough insulation to make a heat pump viable,” adding: “And once you have spent all that money, your house may well be colder than before.”

 Elsewhere in the article, Baker stated that as a result of policies aimed at minimising carbon emissions “We are on the path to poverty, misery and a failure to inspire the world to decarbonise.”
 Arguing that “the cost of Net Zero could deliver a political crisis greater than the Poll Tax,” Baker added that the government’s policies could lead to a “terrible revolt”.

-Baker’s article was praised by climate science denier Ben Pile, who wrote in Spiked: “Baker’s intervention is notable by its rarity.”
+Baker’s article was praised by Spiked writer Ben Pile, who wrote: “Baker’s intervention is notable by its rarity.”
 Pile added: “It has been a long time since any elected politician has said anything to defend the voters’ interests against the green ideology that has captured the British establishment.”